Tributes paid to Hydro, Inc.’s president and founder.

 Bob Jennings, Corporate Trainer, pays a personal tribute:

-George was a gifted particular person who had the uncanny ability to “see over the horizon” and will glimpse the longer term wants of the industry long before others had digested last week’s changes.
+George was a gifted particular person who had the uncanny ability to “see over the horizon” and could glimpse the longer term wants of the industry long before others had digested last week’s changes.